-In a season where NFL kickers are getting cut about as often as they’re missing easy kicks, we haven’t been graced with many highlights of special teams players making absolutely garbage attempts to play tackle football.
-Finally, thanks to 40-year-old Seattle Seahawks kicker Sebastian Janikowski, we can sit back and enjoy another installment of “Kickers Trying to be Football Players.”
+In a season where NFL kickers were getting cut about as often as they're missing easy kicks, we hadn't been graced with many highlights of special teams players making absolutely garbage attempts to play tackle football.
+Finally, thanks to then-40-year-old Seattle Seahawks kicker Sebastian Janikowski, we can sit back and enjoy another installment of "Kickers Trying to be Football Players."

 Janikowski, the former No. 17 overall pick in the 2000 NFL Draft out of Florida State University, sent a left-legged bomb down to San Francisco 49ers' kick returner Richie James Jr. The speedy rookie caught a seam, zoomed across the 50-yard line with one man to beat, and all that remained was a pathetic, horrid, laughable tackle attempt from the Seahawks kicker.

-The Polish-born kicker has made 19 tackles during his 18-year NFL career, mainly with the Oakland Raiders before coming to Seattle this season.
-On Sunday afternoon, tackle number 20 got away from him in hilarious fashion.
+The Polish-born kicker had made 19 tackles during his 18-year NFL career to this point, mainly with the Oakland Raiders before coming to Seattle.
+On that fateful Sunday afternoon, tackle number 20 got away from him in hilarious fashion.

 Janikowski made a business decision to steer clear, and this miss wide left on a 97-yard touchdown is sure to live in infamy on his highlight reel.